 A PSA test stands for a prostate-specific antigen test.
 A PSA test is used to screen for prostate cancer as a safety precaution before testosterone treatment begins.

 An estimated 90% of men over the age of 40 have low testosterone and low levels of male hormones.
 But, only 5 percent of men with low testosterone levels seek treatment.
 If you suspect that you have andropause, you should get your testosterone levels checked.

 Is Hormone Therapy Safe?

 Numerous studies in recent years have attested to the safety of natural hormone replacement for men.
-In addition testosterone and (or) HGH do not cause cancer.
-Prostate cancer, for example, is caused mainly by heredity, lifestyle and the tendency of the male body to increase estrogen levels as it ages.
+Also, testosterone and (or) HGH do not cause cancer.
+Prostate cancer, for example, is caused mainly by heredity, lifestyle, and the tendency of the male body to increase estrogen levels as it ages.

 I May have Andropause.
 What Steps Should I Take?